apple/turicreate/userguide/clustering/kmeans.md

 #### Basic Usage

-We illustrate usage of Turi Create K-means with a dataset used to classify schizophrenic subjects based on MRI scans.
-The original data consists of two sets of features: functional network connectivity (FNC) features and source-based morphometry (SBM) features, which we incorporate into a single [`SFrame`](https://apple.github.io/turicreate/docs/api/generated/turicreate.SFrame.html)
+We illustrate usage of Turi Create K-means with the dataset from the [June 2014 Kaggle competition to classify schizophrenic subjects based on MRI scans](https://www.kaggle.com/c/mlsp-2014-mri).
+Download **Train.zip** from the data tab.[<sup>1</sup>](../datasets.md) The original data consists of two sets of features: functional network connectivity (FNC) features and source-based morphometry (SBM) features, which we incorporate into a single [`SFrame`](https://apple.github.io/turicreate/docs/api/generated/turicreate.SFrame.html)